angarsky/diveintopython/learn/classes/variables.md

 In the example, both `x` and `y` are instance variables, as they are unique to each instance of `MyClass`.

-## Python Class Attributes and Properties
+## Class Attributes and Properties

-Python class attributes and properties work similarly to variables, but they are more powerful.
-Class attributes are defined outside of any method using the class name as with Python class variables.
+Class attributes and properties work similarly to variables, but they are more powerful.
+Class attributes are defined outside of any method using the class name as with class variables.
 On the other hand, properties are defined using the `@property` decorator before a method.

 ```python
 class MyClass: